riatlabs/cdc-badge/docs/design-choices.md

 Alternatives like the ESP32-C6 and the ESP32-C3 lack USB OTG support, have fewer GPIOs and worse performance (single core RISC-V).

-## Flashing
-Options:
-1. Via USB.
-2. Via UART.
-Pins are broken out and there are 2 buttons available: BOOT/FLASH and RESET.

 ## Power Sub-System Requirements
 - Lithium-ion polymer battery (LiPo)
 - LiPo charging controller (nice to have: power path management, D+/D- USB detection).